N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Those Who Focus on Practice Can Be Perfected

 510. In believing in God, if people desire transformation of their disposition, then they must not detach themselves from real life.
-In real life, you must know yourself, forsake yourself, practice the truth, as well as learn the principles, common sense, and rules of self-conduct in all things before you are able to achieve gradual transformation.
+In real life, you must know yourself, rebel against yourself, practice the truth, as well as learn the principles, common sense, and rules of self-conduct in all things before you are able to achieve gradual transformation.
 If you only focus on the theoretical knowledge and only live among religious ceremonies without going deep into reality, without entering into real life, then you will never enter into reality, you will never know yourself, the truth, or God, and you will forever be blind and ignorant.
 God’s work of saving people is not to allow them to live normal human lives after a short period of time, nor is it to transform their erroneous notions and doctrines.
 Rather, His purpose is to change people’s old dispositions, to change the entirety of their old way of life, and to change all of their outdated ways of thinking and mental outlook.
 Focusing only on church life will not change people’s old life habits or change the old ways in which they have lived for a long time.
 No matter what, people must not become detached from real life.
 God asks that people live out normal humanity in real life, not just in church life; that they live out the truth in real life, not just in church life; and that they fulfill their functions in real life, not just in church life.
 To enter into reality, one must turn everything toward real life.
 If, in believing in God, people cannot come to know themselves through entry into real life, and if they cannot live out normal humanity in real life, then they will become failures.
-Those who disobey God are all people who cannot enter into real life.
+Those who rebel against God are all people who cannot enter into real life.
 They are all people who speak of humanity, but live out the nature of demons.
 They are all people who speak of the truth, but live out doctrines instead.
-Those who cannot live out the truth in real life are those who believe in God, but are detested and rejected by Him.
-You have to practice your entry in real life, know your own deficiencies, disobedience, and ignorance, and know your abnormal humanity and weaknesses.
+Those who cannot live out the truth in real life are those who believe in God, but are spurned by Him.
+You have to practice your entry in real life, know your own deficiencies, rebelliousness, and ignorance, and know your abnormal humanity and weaknesses.
 That way, your knowledge will be integrated into your actual condition and difficulties.
 Only this kind of knowledge is real and can allow you to truly grasp your own condition and achieve dispositional transformation.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Discussing Church Life and Real Life